Nooneokf/temp-mail/public/blog/get-otp-without-your-own-email.md

 Go back to the forum's registration page.
 When it asks for your email, paste the **temp mail** address you just copied.
 Complete the rest of the form and click the button to send the verification code.

-**Step 5: Receive Your OTP in the Temp Mail Inbox** Switch back to your **FreeCustom.Email** tab.
+**Step 5: Receive Your OTP in the Temp Mail Inbox** Switch back to your **tempmail.encorebot.me** tab.
 Within seconds, the OTP email from the forum will appear in the inbox section on the page.
 Our real-time inbox means you often don't even need to refresh.

 **Step 6: Use the OTP and Complete the Process**
 Open the email, copy the OTP code, and paste it back into the forum's verification field.
 That's it!
 Your registration is complete, and your primary email was never involved.